Chorus/DynamicsDocs/docs/Overview/ViewsCharts.md

 Bulk edits can be made on any view.

-1. Filter the view to records that need updating:
+1. Filter the view to records that you'd like to update:
-    - Click 'Edit Filters' on the right hand side of the view
+    - Click 'Edit Filters' on the right hand side of the view.
     <img src ="/img/9dd4c9e7-8534-4664-a267-5307e068bebc_image.png " width="350" height="400"/>

-    - Update the filters as needed.
+    - Update the filters as needed and click 'Apply'.
      <img src ="/img/48faecea-877b-4562-87ef-8aa59dc56975_image.png " width="350" height="400"/>

-2. Click the edit icon on command bar to make a bulk edit on selected records
+2. Click the edit icon on the command bar to make a bulk edit on selected records.

  <img src ="/img/d2744365-58dd-4db5-899f-bf990b1dd1d5_image.png " width="350" height="400"/>